tagtag

 • Malignant

-• Lung cancer: Asbestos is responsible for approximately 20% of all lung cancer.
+• Lung cancer: Asbestos accounts for approximately 20% of all lung cancer.
 It impairs lung function and can be fatal.

-• Mesothelioma: There are four types of this aggressive cancer that can develop in the lungs, abdominal cavity, heart, and testicles.
+• Mesothelioma: Four types of this aggressive cancer can develop in the lungs, abdominal cavity, heart, and testicles.

-The symptoms typically do not show up for approximately ten to fifty years after the initial exposure.
-The severity of the symptoms can vary, and they depend on the type of illness.
-For example, the symptoms of asbestosis are not the same as the symptoms of mesothelioma.
+The symptoms typically do not appear for approximately ten to fifty years after the initial exposure.
+The severity of the symptoms can vary, depending on the type of illness.
+For example, the symptoms of asbestosis are not the same as those of mesothelioma.

 How a New York Asbestos Lawyer Can Help

-If you have been diagnosed with an asbestos-related disease, you may be entitled to compensation from the manufacturers of asbestos-containing products.
+If you are a boilermaker with asbestos exposure and have been diagnosed with an asbestos-related disease, you may be entitled to compensation from the manufacturers of asbestos-containing products.
 Since the 1970s, manufacturers have known the products can harm people.
 Financial compensation may include:

 Medical expenses: Your illness will require medical treatment.
 The costs can add up quickly.
 You may be entitled to reimbursement and compensation for future medical expenses.
 These can include the cost of hospital stays, surgeries, prescriptions, and emergency room visits.

-Lost wages: You may be entitled to reimbursement for lost wages and lost income.
-If you’re unable to work or the disease has reduced your future ability to earn, the court may award you compensation for that loss.
+Lost wages: You may be entitled to reimbursement for lost and lost income.
+If you cannot work or the disease has reduced your future earning ability, the court may award you compensation for that loss.

 Physical pain and suffering: Compensation for medical expenses does not consider pain and suffering.
 Because these are subjective factors, insurance companies and the court rely on objective factors to help determine the extent of your pain and suffering.
 These can include the type of disease, if it is expected to be fatal, or the length of recovery.